MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/create-elastic-tables.md

    - The table being retrieved is a standard table and the lookup refers to an elastic table.
    - The elastic table `partitionid` value is set to a value other than the default value, the primary key value of the elastic table row.
 In other words, when you are using a custom `partitionid` value.
 More information: [Choosing a PartitionId value](elastic-tables.md#choosing-a-partitionid-value)

-Elastic tables supports having One-to-Many relationships and returning related rows using several different query languages, but there are some restrictions.
+Elastic tables support One-to-Many relationships and related rows can be retrieved when retrieving a record.
+Related records can't be included in a query.
 More information : [Return related rows in a query](use-elastic-tables.md#return-related-rows-in-a-query)

 ## Next steps